 The Corporation maintains a restricted share unit ("RSU") plan for its officers, directors, employees and consultants.
-The maximum number of shares reserved for issuance under the RSU plan and all other security-based compensation arrangement of the Corporation is 10% of the issued and outstanding common shares.
+The maximum number of shares reserved for issuance under the RSU plan and all other security-based compensation arrangement of the Corporation is 10% of the issued and outstanding common shares of the Corporation.
 Each RSU represents an entitlement to one common share of the Corporation, upon vesting.
-As at June 30, 2018, 25,000 RSUs were outstanding, all of which were issued on June 22, 2018.
+As at September 30, 2018, the balance of RSU was 25,000 units, all of which were granted on June 22, 2018.